khuedoan/homelab/docs/installation/production/prerequisites.md

 ### Network setup

-- All servers must be connected to the same **wired** network with the initial controller (Wifi is untested, please let me know if it works)
+- All servers must be connected to the same **wired** network with the initial controller
 - You have the access to change DNS config (on your router or at your domain registrar)

 ## Domain

-Buying a domain is highly recommended, but if you don't have one, you can also update your router config and point [`*.home.arpa`](https://datatracker.ietf.org/doc/html/rfc8375) to the load balancer (more on that later).
+Buying a domain is highly recommended, but if you don't have one, see [manual DNS setup](../../tutorials/manual-dns-setup.md).

 ## BIOS setup